basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/dataframes.md

 import sqlContext.implicits._
 ```

-Next, you have to specify a user defined type to allow schema inference using reflection:
+Next, you have to specify a User Defined Type to allow schema inference using reflection:

 ```scala
 case class UserData(user_id: String, name: String, age: Int, category: String)
 ```

-Then, you can use the toDF() method on your RDD.
+Then, you can use the `toDF()` method on your RDD:

 ```scala
 val kv_bucket_name = new Namespace("test-data")